aws-samples/serverless-patterns/cdk-appsync-sqs/README.md

    npm run build
    ```

 5. Deploy the stack to your default AWS account and region.
-The output of this command shows the GraphQL API id, URL, and API Key for your AppSync API, and the name of your SNS topic.
+The output of this command shows the GraphQL API id, URL, and API Key for your AppSync API, and the name of your queue URL of your SQS queue.

    ```sh
    cdk deploy